 B.Tech in Agricultural Engineering: Course, Eligibility, Career, Salary

-B.Tech in Agricultural Engineering is a well-recognized engineering course that covers the subjects related to agriculture engineering structures & rural engineering, post-harvest engineering, soil-water conservation engineering and much more.
-B.Tech in agricultural engineering will also provide knowledge of farm machinery, pump engineering, hydraulic control irrigation engineering, structural design, groundwater, well engineering, instrumentation, and control engineering in agriculture.
+B.Tech in Agricultural Engineering is a well-recognized engineering course that covers subjects related to agriculture engineering structures & rural engineering, post-harvest engineering, soil-water conservation engineering and much more.
+B.Tech in Agricultural Engineering provides knowledge of farm machinery, pump engineering, hydraulic control irrigation engineering, structural design, groundwater, well engineering, instrumentation, and control engineering in agriculture.

 10+2 or equivalent from a recognized school board (Science stream is mandatory)